-How to Become a Wildland Firefighter
+How to Become a Wildland Firefighter in 2026

 Wildland firefighters are responders, but they’re also strategists, sawyers, diggers, pilots, EMTs, and in the worst moments, survivalists.
 Whether you’re eyeing the job for the first time, transitioning from structural fire, or already working fire investigations and considering crossover work, this guide on how to become a wildland firefighter breaks down what it takes to become one today and what the job really demands.